thiblahute/meson-website/Reference-manual.md

 - `install_dir` override install directory for this file.
 The value is relative to the `prefix` specified.
 F.ex, if you want to install plugins into a subdir, you'd use something like this: `install_dir : get_option('libdir') + '/projectname-1.0'`.
 - `objects` list of prebuilt object files (usually for third party products you don't have source to) that should be linked in this target, **never** use this for object files that you build yourself.
 - `name_suffix` the string that will be used as the extension for the target by overriding the default.
 By default on Windows this is `exe` and on other platforms it is omitted.
+- `build_by_default` causes, when set to true, to have this target be built by default, that is, when invoking plain `ninja`, the default value is true for all built target types, since 0.38.0

 The list of `sources`, `objects`, and `dependencies` is always flattened, which means you can freely nest and add lists while creating the final list.
 As a corollary, the best way to handle a 'disabled dependency' is by assigning an empty list `[]` to it and passing it like any other dependency to the `dependencies:` kwarg.